 For now, our handling of the stream consists of calling unwrap to terminate our program if the stream has any errors 3; if there aren’t any errors, the program prints a message 4.
 We’ll add more functionality for the success case in the next listing.
 The reason we might receive errors from the incoming method when a client connects to the server is that we’re not actually iterating over connections.
 Instead, we’re iterating over connection attempts.
 The connection might not be successful for a number of reasons, many of them operating system specific.
 For example, many operating systems have a limit to the number of simultaneous open connections they can support; new connection attempts beyond that number will produce an error until some of the open connections are closed.

 Let’s try running this code!
 Invoke cargo run in the terminal and then load 127.0.0.1:7878 in a web browser.
-The browser should show an error message like “Connection reset,” because the server isn’t currently sending back any data.
+The browser should show an error message like “Connection reset” because the server isn’t currently sending back any data.
 But when you look at your terminal, you should see several messages that were printed when the browser connected to the server!

 Running `target/debug/hello`